Johk3/JSLAM/README.md

 ---

 ## Description
-JSLAM is a python boi that is used to map the environment that the rover will be in.
+JSLAM as a creation is that which is used to map the environment of an unspecified rover.
 It works by constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.

-If you find a bug on our website be sure to checkout the contact page of the website to tell about the bug or open an issue request here on github.
-We appreciate every contribution and we try to credit the biggest contributors by placing their name in this readme.
+The project has a lot to improve and contributions are always more than welcome.

 ## What can I do with it
-In this phase, not much, but after its going out of the beta you couldmap all of your surroundings and potentially have a rover to avoid them
+In this phase, not much, but after the development passes the initial phases you will be able to map all of your surroundings and potentially have an unspecified rover navigate around an unknown environment with autonomy.

 #### Technologies